mhaddad20/Movie-App/README.md

-# Movie Finder App
+# Movie Explorer App

 ## Description

-Movie Finder is a sleek, user-friendly React application that allows film enthusiasts to discover and explore a wide variety of movies.
+Movie Explorer is a sleek, user-friendly React application that allows film enthusiasts to discover and explore a wide variety of movies.
 Leveraging the power of the Advance Movie API, this app provides an intuitive interface for browsing movies by genre.

 ## Features